thejoshlamb/CrowdFunder/README.md

 ###Active

 +Users can create projects
 +Projects have a funding goal and a deadline (funding goal needs better formattion, currently integer only)

 ###MVP TODO

 +3 user types: Owners, Backers, Admins
-+Projects have a funding goal and time limit, and image/description
++Projects have an image
 +Backers can pledge money to a project
 +Project will display a live counter of total amount pledged and time remaining
 +index of all current projects